ringostarr/StreamLabs_Assignment/ReadMe.md

 -   Map to store Custom Objects

 Each message is broken down at the server and the appriopriate reply is sent .
 In this case , the client is responsible for choosing the key for each item being sent to the server.
-Another possible way of implementing this is to have the server generate a key for each item stored and reply back to the server with the key .
+Another possible way of implementing this is to have the server generate a key for each item stored and reply back to the client with the key .

 **Client:**